arif599/Todo-Terminal/README.md

 # Todo-Terminal
-Terminal based Todo application in Python
+Simple terminal based Todo application in Python that uses MySql for backend.